 Some blackjacks can even be had with oddly shaped or solid heads that mandate careful alignment with the target if you want to deliver anything less than lethal force.
 Striking edge-on or with the narrow end of the head can dramatically increase the force of a blow.

-The blackjack is a venerable and notorious weapon that has enjoyed a long career with lawman, gangster and citizen alike.
+The blackjack is a venerable and notorious weapon that has enjoyed a long career with lawmen, gangsters, and citizens alike.